Kuanhao-Chao/splam/README.md

 <br>

 ## Scripts for Splam model training
-All the scripts for Splam training and data analysis are in [this github repository](https://github.com/Kuanhao-Chao/splam-analysis-results).
+All the scripts for Splam training and data analysis are in [this GitHub repository](https://github.com/Kuanhao-Chao/splam-analysis-results).

 <br>